How to Survive Overnight Bus Travel in South America

 Scenic views from a South American bus ride

-ArgentinaVia Bariloche / AndesmarFully horizontal “suite” seats, hot dinner, vino tinto
+ArgentinaVia Bariloche / AndesmarFully horizontal suite seats, hot dinner, wine service

-ChileTurBus PremiumAttentive staff, USB ports, functional Wi-Fi in cities
+ChileTurBus PremiumAttentive staff, USB ports, functional Wi-Fi on city routes

 PeruCruz del SurGPS-monitored speed, fingerprint ID at boarding, individual screens